Virgil van Dijk ‘praying for speedy recovery’ for those hurt in parade incident

 “Our prayers and deepest sympathy are with all those who have been affected, and my special gratitude goes out to the first responders, emergency services personnel and other individuals who rushed to the aid of the injured.”

-The Prince and Princess of Wales said they were “deeply saddened” by the scenes on Monday.
+The Prince and Princess of Wales said they were “deeply saddened” by the scenes.

-“Our thoughts are with those who were injured and to the first responders and emergency services on the ground.
-W & C.”
+“Our thoughts are with those who were injured and to the first responders and emergency services on the ground.”

-Merseyside Police said the suspect was the driver of the car, white, British and from the Liverpool area, and added that it was not being treated as terrorism.
+Merseyside Police said a 53-year-old white, British man from West Derby had been arrested, “on suspicion of attempted murder, dangerous driving offences, and driving whilst unfit through drugs”.

+Detective Chief Superintendent Karen Jaundrill added: “He remains in custody where he is being interviewed.”

 Videos then appeared to show the driver close the car door before suddenly speeding up and veering into pedestrians on both sides of the crowded street.